Left-arm unorthodox spin: Notable left-arm unorthodox spin bowlers

+"The hardest thing in the world, in this sport, is to bowl wrist spin.
+The reason why right arm leg spin works and is effective is because it spins the ball away from the bat.
+That's the positive.
+The negative side of that is you have less control. [...]
+What's bad about off spin?
+You spin the ball into the right-hander.
+What's good about off spin?
+You have control.
+Left arm wrist spin: what's good about it?
+Nothing, because you spin the ball into the right-hander without control."

-Historical use of the name Chinaman
+Historical use of the term 'chinaman'

 Historically the term "chinaman" was sometimes used to describe the googly delivery or other unusual deliveries, whether bowled by right or left-arm bowlers.
 The left-arm wrist spinner's delivery that is the equivalent of the googly eventually became known as the "chinaman".

 The origin of the term is unclear, although it is known to have been in use in Yorkshire during the 1920s and may have been first used in reference to Roy Kilner.
 It is possible that it is a guarded reference to Charlie Llewellyn, the first left-arm bowler to bowl the equivalent of the googly.
 It is first known to have been used in print in The Guardian in 1926 in reference to the possibility of Yorkshire bowler George Macaulay bowling a googly, but the term became more widely used after a Test match between England and West Indies at Old Trafford in 1933.
 Ellis Achong, a player of Chinese origin who bowled slow left-arm orthodox spin, had Walter Robins stumped off a surprise delivery that spun into the right-hander from outside the off stump.
 As he walked back to the pavilion, Robins reportedly said to the umpire, "fancy being done by a bloody Chinaman!", leading to the more widespread use of the term.

 In 2017, Australian journalist Andrew Wu, who is of Chinese descent, raised concerns about the use of the term as "racially offensive", arguing the term itself "has historically been used in a contemptuous manner to describe the Chinese".
 Wisden formally changed their wording of the term to slow left-arm wrist-spin in the 2018 edition of the Almanack, describing chinaman as "no longer appropriate".
 CricInfo followed suit in 2021, noting that although some argued that its use in cricket "was not meant to be derogatory", that its continued use was inappropriate.
 Some writers continue to use the term.